haad/language-Ansible/README.md

-# Ansible Syntax Highligting Package
+# Ansible Syntax Highlighting Package

 This extension to enable syntax highlighting for Ansible in the Atom Editor.
 It's based on the [original Ansible Sublime-text package](https://github.com/clifford-github/sublime-ansible) with my own fixes.